ANTH 4000 Applied Anthropology

 across the social sciences, in the academy and the world beyond.

-Emphasis on planning the applied thesis project, professional development, and bringing
+Emphasis on planning the applied capstone project, professional development, and bringing

 students into the community of practice of applied/practicing anthropologists.
 Students